 Our Featured Poets

 In each issue we publish a number of poems by a poet who is working towards a first collection.
-In 2013 we will only accept submissions for the Featured Poet slot during the February submission period.
 To be considered, please send us 6-10 previously unpublished poems.
 If we want to see more, we will get back to you.
-If submittng for this slot, do not make a separate poetry submission.
+If submitting for this slot, do not make a separate poetry submission.

 Is í ‘Comhchealg’ cuid Ghaeilge The Stinging Fly.
 Cuirtear fáilte roimh phíosaí Gaeilge ó scríbhneoirí úra.
 Is nós linn aistriúcháin Bhéarla a chur ar fáil i gcás na ndánta a roghnaítear.
 Chuige sin, déanaimid filí Béarla a chur ag obair ar shaothar a gcomhúdar.
 Leantar na treoirlínte iarratais thuas a bhaineann le filíocht Bhéarla.